jamesjiang52/EVMe/README.md

 Outspeed 4 Spe Dragonite
 ```

-Clicking "Use this spread" above a specific EV spread will export the spread to the Showdown teambuilder.
+Clicking "Use this spread" above a specific EV spread will export the spread directly into the Showdown teambuilder.

 ![Gardevoir stats](images/stats.png)